VDE e.V.: Product testing and certification

 roughly 100,000 products from over 10,000 customers worldwide.
-The spectrum of product tests covers safety, EMV, energy efficiency and other product features, as well as certification and assembly inspections.
+The spectrum of product tests covers safety, EMV, energy efficiency, and other product features, as well as certification and assembly inspections.
 The VDE Global Services GmbH provides local handling of all testing and certification procedures to its customers in Asia.

 Publishing company

 VDE Verlag GmbH, the association’s publisher with operations in Berlin and Offenbach, provides a full spectrum of literature on electrical engineering, electronics and information technology.

 Technology Consulting

 The VDI/VDE Innovation + Technik GmbH, headquartered in Berlin, is commissioned by German federal and state ministries to develop programs for promoting technical policies.

 Promotion of young talent

-The VDE YoungNet supports and networks 14,000 students and young professionals across Germany.
+The VDE Young Net supports and networks 14,000 students and young professionals across Germany.
 Every year, the VDE awards scholarships and attractive prizes to talented students, university graduates and young scientists.